clarkkon/IBM-Employee-Attrition-Logistic-Regression/README.md

 ## Data Source and Exploration

-This data comes from the IBM HR Analytics Employee Attrition & Performance dataset at kaggle.com.
+This data comes from the IBM HR Analytics Employee Attrition & Performance dataset at the following site: https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset

 All features in the dataset were used.
 The most relevant were:
 * Total Working Years